 “I think someone else started this conversation so I won’t interfere”.
 This increases the response time and the dissatisfaction of your customers proportionally

 A high-performance team keeps up with due dates, and maintains a considerable average response time, by having more control over task delegation.

 When your team doesn’t communicate well, the processes will break down, such as who’s working on what, or if someone should finish a task started by someone else.

 Fundamental features in a proper G Suite Shared Mailbox

-This not only adds security, but provides a clearer workflow, because you’ll be able to know who’s accessing what information and who’s assigned to each task or email.
+Drag put an end to those days with lots of people sharing the same login and password.
+It will give each of your team members access to the same space.
+It not only adds security but provides a more transparent workflow.
+You’ll be able to know who’s accessing what information and who’s assigned to each task or email.

-Other advantages of a well structured G Suite shared mailbox are:
+Other advantages of a well structured G Suite Shared Mailbox

-– Delegating tasks: To make the most of your team inbox, everyone must know what is their role everyday, so in order to keep this alignment, it’s quite useful to assign members to their specific tasks.
-You can add one or more peers to the same task, depending on its complexity.
-With many people in the same thing, it also becomes easier to understand in what points they can help each other out.
+A good tip, if you want to make the most of your team inbox, is to make sure everyone knows what their role is every day.
+To keep this system working, it’s very recommended to assign members to their specific tasks.
+You can add one or more peers to the same job, depending on its complexity.
+Since you have many team members helping each other out, it also becomes easier to understand in what aspects they can help each other out.

 How you can effectively make a Shared Mailbox right

 Drag instantly turns Gmail into a shared inbox, providing the right environment so your Gmail inbox can power up its skills.
 Benefits don’t stop there: It also turns Gmail into a Kanban board, the best way to organize Gmail.